a-kossakowski/a-kossakowski/README.md

 ---

-## ✍️ Science Communication

-I love turning data into stories—whether that’s a figure for *Nature* or a quick Slack explanation.
-Need a collaborator, code review, or just a meme-worthy alignment plot?
-Reach out!

----

 Thanks for stopping by—feel free to open an issue, drop a comment, or just say hi.
 *Happy coding & culturing!* 🧫🐍